franksoftgrid/express-resize/README.md

 * Need to crop an image to a square format for an avatar? get *http://yoursite/avatar.jpg?width=100&height=100*

-*Suported formats are: jpg, jpeg, png, gif, svg.*
+*Supported formats are: jpg, jpeg, png, gif, svg.*

 ## Todo